LouisGariepy/const-chunks/README.md

 To prevent undefined behaviour, the code runs MIRI in CI, and is both very short and easy to audit.

-Nonetheless, you should still consider this fact if you're trying to minimize unsafe dependencies.
+Nevertheless, you should still consider this fact if you're trying to minimize unsafe dependencies.

 ## MSRV
 This crate requires `rustc` version 1.65 or newer.